-A customer data platform (CDP) is a technology that uses multiple tools to collect and combine customer databases from any channel, system, or data stream and builds a unified customer profile.
+An Automotive CDP (customer data platform) is a technology that uses multiple tools to collect and combine customer databases from any channel, system, or data stream and builds a unified customer profile.
 It also combines a database containing all the customer touchpoints and interactions with your product or service.
 That database can be segmented in real time for companies and allows them to create personalized marketing campaigns.
-CDPs are very useful as a central database for user-level data.
+Car dealership CDPs are very useful as a central database for user-level data, especially for used car dealerships.

 CDP tools include a customer database, automation, and management resources for multichannel campaigns, real-time customer interactions, and connected data.
-They tie the databases together that don’t share data traditionally, like marketing platforms, e-commerce engines, and service software.
+They tie together databases that don’t share data traditionally, such as marketing platforms, e-commerce engines, and service software.
 This gives companies easy access to insights they need to connect with their customers.
 For instance, automotive CDPs provide easy access to customer’s data that helps auto dealers connect with their consumers and shoppers.

 Understanding What a Customer Data Platform Does